gjbex/Scientific-C-plus-plus/source-code/UserDefinedTypes/ObjectLifeCycle/README.md

   1. `gadget.cpp`: driver function to illustrate the various life cycle scenarios of an object.
   1. `emplace.cpp`: example of using emplace for vectors.
-  1. `Makefile`: make file to build the application.
+  1. `CMakeLists.txt`: CMake file to build the application.